Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜…

 It’s the story of two male ranch hands who come together in romance one lonely summer.
-They continue to meet each year as they otherwise live their lives as if they are heterosexual.
+They continue to meet each year as they otherwise live their lives as if they were heterosexual.

-It’s my all-time favorite short story, and it’s well worth reading even if you saw the movie.
-It’s beautifully told and is bound to haunt you for years to come.
+It’s my all-time favorite short story, and it’s well worth reading, even if you’ve seen the movie.
+It’s beautifully told through literary prose and is bound to haunt you for years to come.

 The Great Believers by Rebecca Makkai